PetarPetrov01/LuxLiving/client/README.md

 The header features a logo on the left side.
 Clicking on this logo acts as a shortcut to navigate users directly to the home page.
 For users who are not currently logged in (guests), the header displays the following navigation links:

+- Catalog - Clicking on the "Catalog" link allows guests to explore the complete catalog of property posts available on the platform.

+- Login - The "Login" link directs guests to the login page, where they can enter their credentials to access their accounts.

+- Register - Guests can click on the "Register" link to create a new account and gain access to additional features.

 ![Header-guest](readme-screenshots/header-guest.PNG)